zjw49246/production-stack/deployment_on_cloud/aws/Readme.md

 bash entry_point.sh YOUR_AWSREGION YAML_FILE_PATH
 ```

-Clean up the service (not the VPC) with:
+Clean up the service with:

 ```bash
 bash clean_up.sh production-stack YOUR_AWSREGION
 ```

+You may also want to manually delete the VPC and clean up the cloud formation in the AWS Console.